Malachite: Properties, Facts and Photos

 If true, this means the mineral known today as chrysocolla may not have been known.

-In this same work, Pliny also refers to a group of green-coloured stones as varieties of smaragdus, yet many had little in common.
+In the same work, Pliny also refers to a group of green-coloured stones as varieties of smaragdus, yet many had little in common.
 Smaragdus is an ancient name for emerald.

 Many large slabs were polished for ornamental purposes, and malachite quickly became the stone of choice for the rich and famous.